Computer Tycoon on Steam - User reviews, Price & Information

 Computer Tycoon is a fairly complex Business Grand Strategy game about Computer Evolution.
 Start in the 70s, invent until 2034, create the best computer systems, upgrade your infrastructure, lead a team, and alter computer history!
 It is time to "Think Different"

-Computer Tycoon is a early access, retro and funny game developed and published by Progorion.
+Computer Tycoon is a hardware, software and grand strategy game developed and published by Progorion.

 Released on October 12th 2017 is available in English on Windows and MacOS.